North Carolina Department of Health and Human Services North Carolina Public Health

 4. Bites from bats.

-5. Bat(s) found in a domicile where people were asleep.
+5. Bat(s) found in a domicile where people were asleep, unconscious, or incapacitated.

-The laboratory on-call person can be reached at (919) 733-7544 during regular hours of operation or by telephoning the beeper number at (919) 310-5620 between 4:30pm Friday and noon on Saturday.
-Specimens, received after noon on Saturday without prior approval, will be tested on the following routine work day, i.e. usually Monday.
+Rabies laboratory staff can be reached at (919) 733-7544 during regular hours of operation or by telephoning the on-call staff duty cell phone at (919) 280-8915 between 4:30 p.m.
+Friday and noon on Saturday.
+Specimens received after noon on Saturday without prior approval will be tested on the following routine work day, i.e. usually Monday.

 Human Rabies Testing